 Dr. Josep Manel Carrasco is a researcher involved in Gaia calibration of photometric and spectrophotometric data (CU5 group in DPAC).
 He studied physics at the Universitat de Barcelona and obtained his PhD in 2006 on the design and characterization of all photometric filters proposed to fly with Gaia in the first mission design.
 Thanks to this work, the definition of current characteristics of the Gaia spectrophotometric instrument (BP/RP) could be done.

-Currently involved in the internal calibration BP/RP data, eliminating instrumental effects and determining a way to relate all instrumental observations in any condition.
+Currently involved in the internal calibration BP/RP data, modelling instrumental effects changing with time and position in the focal plane and defining a unique instrument to relate all observations.

-Taking advantage of the observations of Gaia, Josep Manel contributes to ground-based observations of the Gaia science alerts using the Joan Oró telescope from the Montsec Observatory, objects with sudden light changes detected by satellite, to classify them as supernovas, microlenses, variable starts, etc.
+Using information from Gaia observations, Josep Manel contributes to ground-based observations of the Gaia science alerts using the Joan Oró telescope from the Montsec Observatory, objects with sudden light changes detected by the satellite, to classify them as supernovae, microlenses, variable starts, etc.